 Read our full review of the Garmin Mini 2

-This is not only the cheapest cloud capable dash cam currently available, it is also probably the smallest dash cam that we have encountered so far.
+This is not only the cheapest cloud capable dash cam currently available, it is also one of the smallest dash cam that we have encountered so far.
 Measuring only 31 x 53 x 29mm (that’s 1.22 x 2.09 x 1.14 inches), the Garmin Mini 2 is barely noticeable behind your wind shield.

 To connect to the cloud, enable Parking Guard and make sure you have a power supply and an active internet connection in your car.
 You can then live-stream video to your phone using the free Garmin Drive app.